 Welcome to Manor House School

 Ms Fantham has a passion for sport, championing participation and sporting excellence.
-To this end she is also a Youth Sport Trust Headteacher Ambassador.
+To this end, she is also a Youth Sport Trust Headteacher Ambassador and represents South Central on the GSA (Girls’ Schools Association) Sports Committee.

 The special and enduring ethos that we feel on a day to day basis is important to us.
 Whilst each section of the school has grown in the last two years, we continue to reinforce and instil the values and qualities that enable our girls to develop into confident, happy and well-rounded individuals.